ChengeYang/SLAM-with-Velodyne-Lidar-and-Jackal-UGV/README.md

 -----------------------------------------------------------------------------------------
 ## Introduction
-The goal of this project is to build a mobile robot system in both simulation and real-world environments to achieve SLAM, autonomous navigation and human detection with Velodyne VLP-16 Lidar sensor and Clearpath Jackal UGV.
+The goal of this project is to build a mobile robot system in both simulation and real-world environments to achieve SLAM, autonomous navigation and pedestrian detection with Velodyne VLP-16 Lidar sensor and Clearpath Jackal UGV.

 #### Hardware
 * Clearpath Jackal UGV with Ubuntu 14.04 / ROS Indigo